A spring tradition returns to New Hampshire

 “I am anticipating that we will probably have a larger crowd than normal this year because people are ready to finally get outside,” said Kimber Harmon, president of the Colonial Garden Club of Hollis.

-The club was forced to host a virtual plant sale last spring, but is excited for the return of its in-person event, which will take place from 9 a.m. to noon on May 8 in the field next to the Lawrence Barn, 28 Depot Road in Hollis.
+The club was forced to host a virtual plant sale last spring, but is excited for the return of its in-person event, which is 9 a.m. to noon on May 8 in the field next to the Lawrence Barn, 28 Depot Road in Hollis.

 “The green thumb has been in my family for many generations, and I just love gardening and flowers.
 It brings me so much joy,” said Harmon.